 What is Game Day?

-Game Day is a one-morning commitment, in which our O’Hara Mathletes will play against those from Fairview, Hartwood, and Kerr Elementary Schools.
+Game Day is a one-morning event, in which our O’Hara Mathletes will play against those from Fairview, Hartwood, and Kerr Elementary Schools.
 Students wear their O’Hara Math Pen shirts and are randomly matched with students in a different school shirt.
 There is not a schoolwide winner; rather, it is an opportunity for students to apply all the strategies and rules they have practiced over the six weeks in a slightly more formal setting.
-The event is concluded with an award ceremony in which each student receives his or her medal from a principal and shakes hands/paws with the Fox Chapel Fox.
+The event is concluded with an award ceremony in which each student receives a medal from a principal and shakes hands/paws with the Fox Chapel Fox.
 Although Game Day is not required, it is a lot of fun and gives the kids a great sense of camaraderie and achievement.

 May I volunteer on Game Day?